 Deep TMS has repeatedly been shown to safely and effectively alleviate depressive symptoms.
 Its high efficacy level is due to the magnetic field produced by Deep TMS’s H-Coil, able to reach wider areas of the brain while also directly stimulating those structures located in its deeper regions.

-An independent study published in 2019 by the Journal of Psychiatric Research determined that Deep TMS plus standard medication was significantly more effective at reducing depression levels among MDD patients compared with standard rTMS plus medication or medication alone.
+An independent study* published in 2019 by the Journal of Psychiatric Research determined that Deep TMS plus standard medication was significantly more effective at reducing depression levels among MDD patients compared with traditional rTMS plus medication or medication alone.

 In 2015, a multicenter, sham-controlled study in World Psychiatry confirmed its efficacy independent of medication effects, finding that one out of three patients with treatment-resistant MDD achieved remission with Deep TMS during the treatment’s acute phase.